BAJAJ FINSERV DIRECT LIMITED

 No. You cannot reopen the same account after it has been suspended.
 You will need to open a new account altogether.

-Unclosed dormant accounts may continue to attract AMC, leading to accumulation of dues.
+Unclosed dormant accounts may continue to incur AMC, leading to an accumulation of dues.

 Closing the linked account may help avoid unnecessary charges associated with maintaining it alongside the demat account.

-Closure itself is typically free when there are no holdings or dues; however, you must clear pending AMCs/charges first, and a closure-cum-transfer may attract off-market/inter-depository transfer fees as per the DP’s tariff.
+Closure is generally processed without a fee when there are no holdings or outstanding dues; however, pending AMCs or charges must be cleared, and a closure-cum-transfer may involve off-market or inter-depository transfer fees as per the Depository Participant’s tariff.

 For quick reference, common charge categories include: